 The Information & Technology Transfer Office (ITTO) of WRRC will serve to disseminate the results of the Center's research activities to a broad audience of water and wastewater agencies, environmental engineering consultants, other academic researchers, and interested members of the public.
-The mechanisms by which this dissemination will be achieved include bulletins and other publications, the Center's web site, workshops, meetings, and conferences, and regular biweekly seminars held every semester.
-This office will administer a small UH Foundation account specifically setup to invite speakers of international recognition in the areas of water.
+The mechanisms by which this dissemination will be achieved include bulletins or regular newsletters and other publications including the development of outreach publications in support of the Center's research faculty, the Center's web site, workshops, meetings, and conferences, and a regular seminar series held every semester.
+This office will administer a small UH Foundation account specifically setup to invite speakers of national and international recognition in the areas of water resources.

-The ITTO will also coordinate visits by scholars who often come to make contact with the Center with the intent of engaging in collaborative research efforts with Center faculty.
-These contacts have resulted in several long-term arrangements with foreign universities.
+Working with the Director, ITTO will also coordinate visits by scholars who often come to make contact with the Center with the intent of engaging in collaborative research efforts with Center faculty.
+These contacts have resulted in several longterm arrangements with foreign universities.
 The ITTO will also provide editorial and publications services to assist WRRC faculty in the preparation of manuscripts and reports.